vncg/react-admin/docs/Theming.md

 ## LinearProgress

 Display a linear progress component.
-Display the same loading component as `react-admin` on custom inputs for consistency.
+Display the same loading component as `vn-kooch-react-admin` on custom inputs for consistency.

 Usage: